-An AE must be assessed to determine if it is related to the trial intervention or trial procedures; in another words whether there is a causal relationship between the intervention and the adverse event.
+An AE must be assessed to determine if it is related to the investigational medical product or trial procedures; in another words whether there is a causal relationship between the investigational medical product and the adverse event.
 Describe the method of determining the relationship of an AE to a trial intervention.
 Some protocols may use a binary assessment (related/not related); others may have a scale of relatedness.
-Evaluation of relatedness must consider aetiologies such as natural history of the underlying condition, trial-related procedures, accidents, other external factors (and, where relevant, concurrent illness and concomitant therapy).
+Evaluation of relatedness must consider aetiologies such as natural history of the underlying disease, concurrent illness, concomitant therapy, trial-related procedures, accidents, and other external factors.
 In a clinical trial, the trial intervention should always be suspected.